Biden takes the helm as president: 'Democracy has prevailed'

 But Washington, all but deserted downtown and in its federal areas, was quiet.
 And calm also prevailed outside heavily fortified state Capitol buildings across nation after the FBI had warned of the possibility for armed demonstrations leading up to the inauguration.

 The day began with a reach across the political aisle after four years of bitter partisan battles under Trump.
-At Biden's invitation, congressional leaders from both parties bowed their heads in prayer in the socially distanced service just a few blocks from the White House.
+At Biden's invitation, congressional leaders from both parties bowed their heads in prayer in the socially distanced service ja few blocks from the White House.

 Biden was sworn in by Chief Justice John Roberts; Harris by Justice Sonia Sotomayor, the first Latina member of the Supreme Court.
 Vice President Mike Pence, standing in for Trump, sat nearby as Lady Gaga, holding a golden microphone, sang the National Anthem accompanied by the U.S. Marine Corps band.